SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise03/README.md

 ### Congratulations!

 You now combined different microservices to talk to each other via synchronous and asynchronous APIs.
-In [Exercise 4](../exercise04/README.md) you will add a UI for the bookstore application using SAP Fiori Elements.
+You can now proceed with [Exercise 4](../exercise04/README.md).